Cost should never be a barrier to higher education. We're committed to helping you find ways to minimize your expenses.

 Financial Aid Options

-Federal financial aid is one of the most common of financial assistance available to students and is typically the best option for students looking to fund their education, offering better interest rates and more flexibility than other forms of financing.
+Federal financial aid is one of the most common types of financial assistance available to students and is typically the best option for students looking to fund their education, offering better interest rates and more flexibility than other forms of financing.
 Federal aid is available in the form of grants and loans.

 Champlain College participates in the Federal Direct Loan program, which allows students to borrow federal funds to help meet educational costs.
 Loans must be used for educational expenses.
 Students are responsible for repaying the amount they borrow, with interest, upon program completion.